belgattitude/soluble-japha/doc/language_basics.md

-## Language basics
+# Language basics

-Basically `soluble-japha` relies on two php generic objects: `JavaClass` and `JavaObject`.
-They will be used to proxy operations (instanciations, method calls..) to the JVM and maintain state.

-This approach ensures that all objects available to the JVM (libraries...) can be managed from the PHP runtime... but, by nature, requires a slightly different syntax.

-So when writing Java code from PHP, you need to be aware of some inherent differences between the languages :
+!!! note

+    Coding Java from PHP is relatively similar to an equivalent pure Java code.
+To avoid confusion while developing you must keep aware that

     1. Java support [method overloading](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) for methods (and constructors).
     2. PHP has a special notation for static method calls (::), Java does not (.).
     3. PHP refers to constants with '::', Java does not (.).

-But also some limitations due to object proxying :
+    And remember

     1. If most scalar types *(int, string, array...)* are automatically casted, testing an object on `null` or `booleans` will actually be made on the proxied php object and not the Java internal value.
+Booleans and null must be tested with specific methods (`$ba->isNull()` and `$ba->isTrue()`)
     2. Java `Exception` catched on the PHP side are converted in a generic PHP exception `JavaException`.

-*soluble-japha* brings solutions to those problems, but primary reflexes might not work (i.e. you try to call a static java method through the bridge with '::' instead of the regular '->'...)
+    soluble-japha brings solutions to those problems, but primary reflexes might not work (i.e. you try to call a static java method through the bridge with '::' instead of the regular '->'...)

-### Object instanciation
+## Object instantiation

 Whenever you want to work with a Java Object you must instanciate it through the `$bridge->java('[JAVA_FQDN]', $arg1=null, $arg2=null, ...)`.

-If you look to the following
-example:
+### Simple example

 ```php
 <?php